KaiqueFj/Analyzing_data-Fifa19/README.md

-# Basic code in python to improve the skills of Data Science
+# Basic code in python to improve the skills of working
 **🌟 Some features of this code**

--  Analyze all informations from player in fifa 19
+-  Analyze all informations from player in Fifa 19
--  Display it in tables and show the informations
+-  Display it in tables and show the information
 -  Clean the informations
 -  get specific columns
 -  Create graphics to make it more easy to understand